dy0gu/mattermost-plugin-freemium/README.md

     python build.py
     ```

   - The resulting `tar.gz` file is in the format accepted by Mattermost.
+You can use the provided `docker-compose.yaml` file to quickly spin up a local Mattermost instance for testing.
+It is self-contained and requires no additional configuration.

 - ### Tools 🧰